Becoming a volunteer

 TaxHelp for Older People

-TaxHelp for Older People is a free confidential service providing tax advice for people over 60 on low incomes (less than £20,000 p.a.) who cannot afford to employ a professional tax adviser.
+TaxHelp for Older People is a free confidential service providing tax advice for people over 60 on low incomes (less than £20,000 a year) who cannot afford to employ a professional tax adviser.

-They provide advice over the telephone but they also provide face-to-face help at local offices of bodies such as Age UK or Citizens Advice Bureau.
+They provide advice over the telephone but they also provide face-to-face help at local offices of bodies such as Age UK or Citizens Advice.
 Home visits are made if need be.

 Tax lawyers can look for specific opportunities to volunteer in the pro bono legal community.
 More information can be found on the website of LawWorks.